EmployeeIssues.comU.S. Employee Rights in Plain English

 ---

-* You'll likely have a stronger legal case, if you first followed a company or union grievance procedure that failed to remedy the situation.
+* You'll likely have a stronger legal case if you first followed a company or union grievance procedure that failed to remedy the situation.
 Consult an attorney or contact the enforcing government agency for legal advice about this.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.